ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/traits.md

 ## Key Personality Traits

 As a personologist who has studied how personalities inform the ways people function over many years, I've observed certain personality traits that appear to be especially useful in old age.
-Conversely, other traits can make matters worse.

 ### Extraversion